Practical Experience with Stable Set and Coloring Relaxations: Preliminaries

 Motivated by these challenges, our research presented in~\cite{PuchRen2023} focused on identifying certain subgraphs for which the description of $\STAB^2(G)$ and $\COL(G)$ is relatively simple and can be efficiently integrated into the SDP for computing the Lovász theta function.
-Specifically, we examined subgraphs induced by maximal cliques $Q \subseteq V(G)$ and $Q^\prime \subseteq V(G)$ and demonstrated that the following inequalities are valid for $\STAB^2(G)$
+Specifically, we examined subgraphs induced by the join of two cliques and showed the following result for the stable set problem.